unfoldtoolbox/Unfold.jl/README.md

 ## Usage

-Please check out [the documentatio)n](https://unfoldtoolbox.github.io/Unfold.jl/dev) for extensive tutorials, explanations...
+Please check out [the documentation](https://unfoldtoolbox.github.io/Unfold.jl/dev) for extensive tutorials, explanations and more!

-Here a quick overview what to expect.
+Here is a quick overview on what to expect.

 ### What you need